 </html>

-In this page we define two inputs, one for the login and one for the password.
-We also define a button and the corresponding action to be called when it's pressed.
 In the UserManagedBean#login() method we decided that user will be redirected to the home view if login is successful.
 For now, this page will just display a welcome message to the user, displaying his full name:

 <!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.0 Strict//EN" "http://www.w3.org/TR/xhtml1/DTD/xhtml1-strict.dtd">